netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 You'll almost definitely want to apply some styles to your views so that they blend in with the Atlassian Design Guidelines theme.

-In our example above for example, you would want to:
+In our example above, you would want to:
 * Remove default focus styles from the input
 * Remove borders and background-color from the input
-* Reflect the inputs focus onto fieldBase (so that we get the correct focus styles in editmode)
+* Reflect the input's focus state onto fieldBase (so that we get the correct focus styles in editmode)

 To fix the styles we can either set them through javascript/regular css or just use inline styles.